f3d-app/f3d/doc/dev/15-DOCUMENTATION_STYLE.md

 - Use "you" for the reader.
 - Use imperative mood for instructions: "Run", "Set", "Open", "Build".
 - Use present tense for behavior: "This creates", not "This will create".
-- Avoid hedging unless behavior varies by platform, package, dependency version, or build option.
+- Avoid hedging (vague qualifiers like "should", "might", "usually", or "in most cases") unless behavior really does vary by platform, package, dependency version, or build option.
 - Prefer short sentences over nested clauses.

 ### Avoid filler